match-Misc/studitv-kiosk/README.md

 ## Configuration

-The kiosk URL is set in the `hiwitv-kiosk-browser.service` file.
+The kiosk URL is set in the `studitv-kiosk-browser.service` file.
 To change the website being displayed:

-1. Open `hiwitv-kiosk-browser.service` in a text editor.
+1. Open `setup/studitv-kiosk-browser.service` in a text editor.
 2. Find the line that starts with `ExecStart=`.
 3. Replace the URL (`https://match-misc.github.io/studitv-kiosk/`) with the URL you want to display.
 4. Save the file and run the `install.sh` script again, or manually copy the service file and restart the Pi.